AIVA + AI Stewardship

 Public documentation describes what is happening, not how to address it.

-| About This DocumentThe analysis framework was developed by Bernard Lynch, Founder of CV4Students.com and AI Visibility & Signal Mesh Architect, Developer of the 11-Stage AI Visibility Lifecycle. |
+Framework Developer: Bernard Lynch, Founder of CV4Students.com, AI Visibility & Signal Mesh Architect, Developer of the 11-Stage AI Visibility Lifecycle | AI Visibility Architecture Group Limited | Auckland, New Zealand